Next Start

 Common Types of HVACR Certifications

-• Section 608 Technician Certification: As mentioned, this certification from the EPA is required for anyone who works with refrigerants.
+• EPA Section 608 Technician Certification: As mentioned, this certification from the EPA is required for anyone who works with refrigerants.
 There’s also the R-410A Certification, which is based on handling Refrigerant 410A, a near-azeotropic refrigerant that behaves similarly to an azeotropic refrigerant.

-Steps to Get HVACR Technician Certification
+Steps To Get HVACR Technician Certification

-1. Research job requirements.
+• Research job requirements.
 If you’re interested in working in the HVACR industry, it’s helpful to research job requirements for positions you’re interested in.
 What kind of education does the employer prefer?
 According to the U.S. Bureau of Labor Statistics (BLS), many employers typically prefer applicants with postsecondary education.
 Look at what certifications are required and/or preferred.

-3. Follow certification directions.
+• Follow certification directions.
 Typically, most certifications require passing an exam so you can demonstrate your knowledge in the area that’s tested.
 Some of these exams are open book.
 Other certifying boards will outline the exact info you’ll be tested on so you can study.
 If you hate tests and exams, don’t worry.
 In school, your instructors are there to help you prepare, so you’re confident come exam time.

 In the meantime, you can use your certifications to bolster your strength as an applicant as you apply for HVACR jobs.